19 min read

 According to the U.S. Census Bureau:

-Many of these jobs — like Line Cooks, Housekeepers, Event Servers and Front Desk Staff — don’t need a college degree.
-But they do require physical work, long shifts and direct contact with guests.
+Many of these hospitality jobs — like Line Cooks, Housekeepers, Event Servers and Front Desk Staff — don’t need a college degree.
+But they do entail physical work, long shifts and direct contact with guests.

-This data shows two major trends:
+The data above also show two major trends:

 1. Automation hasn’t replaced key hospitality jobs